+I write.
+I edit.
+I understand how to make stories work, and I’ve been doing it for nearly 30 years as a journalist, author and communications expert.
 You can find more about my books, Jimmy Buffett: A Good Life All the Way and Springsteen: Album by Album, by following the links.
-Here are a few other stories I like.
+A small sampling of other work follows.
+Download this page as a PDF»

 The Margaritaville empire: Jimmy Buffett fans won’t stop looking for that lost shaker of salt Salon, April 2017